DylanHojnoski/obsidian-graphs-wiki/content/Elements/3D/Text3D.md

 # Text3D

 Creates a text object in the 3d space.
-Takes an array with the x,y, and z values and then the text you want to display `[x, y, z, "string"]`.
+Takes an array with the x,y, and z values and then the text you want to display `[x, y, z, string]`.

 ````yaml
 ```graph